PacktPublishing/Full-Stack-Web-Development-with-Remix/06-enhancing-the-user-experience/bee-rich/README.md

 }
 ```

-The updated `ListLinkItem` component supports the deletion of the item by rendering a `Form` component.
+The updated `ListLinkItem` component supports rendering a `Form` component.
 The `Form` component is rendered only if the `deleteProps` property is provided.
 The `deleteProps` property contains information for the expense deletion form.
+The form submits an action to the `deleteProps.action` URL.
+The `deleteProps.ariaLabel` property is used as the `aria-label` attribute of the icon button.
+Finally, the form includes a hidden input field with the name `intent` and the value `delete`.
+This is necessary to distinguish the delete action from the update action on the server - more on that in _Chapter 6, Enhancing the User Experience_.

 We further updated the styling of the component.
 Previously, we used the `className` property of Remix's `NavLink` component for styling.
 Now, we use a custom `isActive` property to style the active/current item differently.
 This is necessary because we now style the outer `li` element and not just the `NavLink` component when the item is active.